ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/view-email-security-reports.md

 ## Threat Protection Status report

 The **Threat Protection Status** report is a smart report that shows malicious email that was detected and blocked by Exchange Online Protection.
-This report shows information about email identified as malware or a phishing attempt.
+This report is useful for viewing email identified as malware or a phishing attempt over time (up to 90 days), and it enables security administrators to identify trends or determine whether policies need adjustments.

 > [!NOTE]
 > A Threat Protection Status report is available to customers who have either [Office 365 ATP](office-365-atp.md) or [Exchange Online Protection](eop/exchange-online-protection-eop.md) (EOP); however, the information that is displayed in the Threat Protection Status report for ATP customers will likely contain different data than what EOP customers might see.
 For example, EOP customers can view information about malware detected in email, but not information about [malicious files detected in SharePoint Online, OneDrive, or Microsoft Teams](atp-for-spo-odb-and-teams.md), an ATP-specific capability. ([Learn more about ATP reports](view-reports-for-atp.md).)